AdobeDocs/analytics.zh-Hans/help/technotes/ga-to-aa/reports/audience-reports.md

 要创建语言报表，请执行以下操作：

-1. In the Components menu, locate the **Language** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Language** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 See the [Language](../../../components/c-variables/dimensionslist/reports-languages.md) dimension in the Components user guide for more information.